Saudi Visa for US Citizens

 Government visa

-U.S. citizens, invited by a Saudi Arabian government institution, ministry, or department, can apply for the Saudi government visa.
+US citizens, invited by a Saudi Arabian government institution, ministry, or department, can apply for a Saudi government visa.

 Diplomatic & official visas

-Official or diplomatic American citizens should apply for the Saudi diplomatic and official visa.
+Official or diplomatic American citizens should apply for a Saudi diplomatic and official visa.

 Diplomatic missions & organizations

-U.S. citizens visiting a Saudi Arabian mission or organization should apply for the Saudi diplomatic missions and organizations visa.
+US citizens visiting a Saudi Arabian mission or organization should apply for Saudi diplomatic missions and organizations visa.

 Extension of exit/re-entry visa